A Valentine's Day message from Banksy comments on violence against women

 The most-liked reply to Banksy's post reads: "Fighting violence used against women.
 Even on Valentines Day.
 Always!"

 The artwork appeared in Margate, a city in southeastern England, becoming the latest locale for a graffiti installation by one of the world's most famous living artists.
-It reportedly appeared on Monday; one day later, local officials dismantled parts of the tableau.
+It reportedly appeared on Monday; one day later, the local government removed the freezer that was a key part of the tableau, citing safety concerns.

+But now the appliance "has been returned to its original position," the Thanet District Council said on Wednesday, stating that the appliance "has now been made safe."

+"Banksy raises the important issue of domestic abuse in this artwork," the council said.
+"We are in touch with the owner of the property to understand their intentions around the preservation of the piece and to secure the best possible outcome for the local community and victims of domestic abuse."

-The original work had incorporated an actual freezer and a toppled chair, following Banksy's tradition of mixing everyday items with paint and other media.
+The work incorporates an actual freezer and a toppled chair, following Banksy's tradition of mixing everyday items with paint and other media.
 As word of the artwork spread, people flocked to snap photos of themselves posing alongside the woman — resilient, triumphant and injured.

 Then the freezer was taken away, leaving a void.

-The local Thanet District Council said that while the graffiti art is a genuine Banksy, and it was on the wall of a privately owned property, the chest freezer "has been removed by council operatives on the grounds of safety as it was on public land."
+The Thanet District Council said on Tuesday that while the graffiti art is a genuine Banksy, and it was on the wall of a privately owned property, the chest freezer was "removed by council operatives on the grounds of safety as it was on public land."

-The council added, "The fridge freezer is now in storage and will be returned once it has been made safe to the public.
-We will be contacting the owner of the property to discuss the options to preserve the artwork for the district."
+The council said it had placed the freezer in storage, adding that it would be returned "once it has been made safe to the public."

 Some local residents mocked the council for invoking the need to keep public spaces tidy as a rationale for taking the art work apart.